johnwalley340/FieldManual/UbuntuBuild.md

 More on Wordlists here: [[SecLists]]

 ## GoBuster
 This is by far my favorite web directory enumeration tool.
 You can install via the apt install manager.

-	sudo apt install gobuster
+Detailed install instructions in the link below

 For more on Gobuster [[GoBuster]]